kynx/code-utils/README.md

 ### How?

-`Normalizer` uses `ext-intl`'s [Transliterator] to perform the [transliteration].
-Where a character has no equivilance in ASCII (the `€` symbol is a good example), it uses the Unicode name of the character to spell it out (to "Euro").
+`AbstractNormalizer` uses `ext-intl`'s [Transliterator] to perform the transliteration.
+Where a character has no equivalent in ASCII (the `€` symbol is a good example), it uses the Unicode name of the character to spell it out (to "Euro").
 For ASCII characters that are not valid in a PHP label, it provides it's own spell outs: for instance, a backtick "`" becomes "Backtick".

 Initial digits are also spelt out - "123 foo" becomes "OneTwoThreeFoo", and finally reserved words are suffixed with a user-supplied string so they don't mess things up: "class" can become "ClassController".